Why do dogs lick your face?

 Dogs in the wild lick each other’s faces in order to communicate.
-It might be to let their mother know they’re scared or hungry, or to show submission to a dominant animal.
-Domestic canines still have this basic instinct, despite living very different lives to their wild ancestors!
+It might be to let their mother know they're scared or hungry, or to show submission to a dominant animal.
+Domestic canines, like our pups, still have this basic instinct, despite living very different lives to their wild ancestors!

 They’re commanding attention

-Walkies, a treat, some love – whatever it is your pooch is after, a lick to the face is a not-so-subtle nod to the fact they want something, and they want it now!
+Whether it's walkies, a treat or some love – whatever it is your dog is after, a lick to the face is a not-so-subtle nod to the fact they want something, and they want it now!

 It’s a token of their affection